 When: May – October, 10 am to 3 pm

-The market has events from a children’s circle to backyard gardening workshops, free yoga classes, and cultural performances by local artists.
+The market offers a wide range of fresh, locally grown produce, meats, cheeses, and other artisanal products.
+It also hosts various events like a children’s circle, backyard gardening workshops, free yoga classes, and cultural performances by local artists.

 Where: 500 N Riverside Dr, St. Charles